happner/happner-suite/packages/happn-cluster/QUICKSTART.md

 ```

 As mentioned above, each cluster node must have access to a shared mongo db, using happn-db-provider-mongo.
 By default, if there is no datastore with happn-db-provider-mongo configured as a provider, one will be added that points to localhost at the default mongo port.
-This will not work if the nodes are on seperate devices, in which case a mongodb datastore must be explicitly configured in each nodes config, as above.
+This will not work if the nodes are on seperate devices, in which case a mongodb datastore must be explicitly configured in each nodes config, as in the example above.

 ### Replication:

 By default, the cluster nodes will replicate events on **all** paths.
-If you want to constrain which events will replicate, you can set `config.services.orchestrator.config.replicate = [....]` This is an array of paths that **will** be replicated, and can accept wildcardsm for example:
+If you want to constrain which events will replicate, you can set `config.services.orchestrator.config.replicate = [....]` This is an array of paths that **will** be replicated, and can accept wildcards.
+For example:

 ```javascript
 config.services.orchestrator.config.replicate = [